abpframework/abp/docs/en/JSON.md

 ## Configuration

+### AbpJsonOptions

 `AbpJsonOptions` type provides options for the JSON operations in the ABP Framework.

 Properties:
 * **DefaultDateTimeFormat(`string`)**: Default `DateTime` format.
 * **UseHybridSerializer(`bool`)**: True by default.
 Boolean field indicating whether the ABP Framework uses the hybrid approach or not.
 If the field is true, it will try to use `System.Json.Text` to handle JSON if it can otherwise use the `Newtonsoft.Json.`
 * **Providers(`ITypeList<IJsonSerializerProvider>`)**: List of JSON serializer providers implementing the `IJsonSerializerProvider` interface.
 You can create and add custom serializers to the list, and the ABP Framework uses them automatically.
 When the `Serialize` or `Deserialize` method is called on the `IJsonSerializer` interface, the ABP Framework calls the `CanHandle` methods of the given providers in reverse order and uses the first provider that returns `true` to do the JSON operation.

+### AbpSystemTextJsonSerializerOptions

+`AbpSystemTextJsonSerializerOptions` provides options for  `System.Text.Json` usage.

+Properties:

+- **JsonSerializerOptions(`System.Text.Json.JsonSerializerOptions`)**: Global options for System.Text.Json library operations.
+See [here](https://docs.microsoft.com/en-us/dotnet/api/system.text.json.jsonserializeroptions) for reference.
+- **UnsupportedTypes(`ITypeList`)**: List of the unsupported types.
+You can add types of the unsupported types to the list and, the hybrid JSON serializer automatically uses the `Newtonsoft.Json` library instead of `System.Text.Json`.